aminebenkii/movie-recommandation-assistant/docs/api.md

 ### `POST /auth/login`

-Logs in an existing user.
+Logs in an existing user and returns an access token.

 **Request Body:**
 ```json